amosyuen/ha-tplink-deco/README.md

 [![Community Forum][forum-shield]][forum]

+> [!CAUTION]
+> This integration is in MAINTENANCE MODE.
+>
+> I no longer have a deco unit so I cannot test this integration properly.
+I will not implement any new feature requests and will only implement simple fixes required by Home Assistant.
+>
+> If anybody is interested in taking over this repo and maintaining it, please let me know.

 ## Functionality

 This integration is a local polling integration that logs into the admin web UI for TP-Link Deco routers.
 Currently the only feature implemented is device trackers for active devices.